fabric8io/fabric8/docs/getStarted/apps.md

 where `XXX` should be the domain postfix to access applications on your OpenShift cluster.

-If you wish to install the full [fabric8 microservices platform with CI / CD support](../cdelivery.html) then try this command instead:
+If you wish to install the full [Fabric8 Microservices Platform with CI / CD support](../cdelivery.html) then try this command instead:

 ```
 gofabric8 deploy -y --domain=XXX --app=cd-pipeline